armalite/pointless/README.md

 ## Disclaimer

-This tool is for entertainment and educational purposes.
-Please don't actually use it for real project planning.
-Or do - we're not your manager.
+We take no responsibility for how you use this project for effort estimations.